BMW 225xe hybrid (2015-2021) reliability & safety rating

 BMW 225xe hybrid reliability & problems

-While the plug-in hybrid 2 Series hasn’t been crash-tested separately by Euro NCAP, the five-star result for the standard car from 2014 is valid.
+While the plug-in hybrid 2 Series hasn’t been crash-tested separately by Euro NCAP, the five-star result for the standard car from 2014 is valid – or at least it was until the safety body declared it 'expired' in January 2021.
 Among the standard equipment is a pedestrian warning and a city-braking function.
 This automatically stops the car if you fail to respond to an obstacle ahead.
 Also included is Multi Collision Braking, where the car continues to apply the brakes in an accident until it comes to a complete stop.
 BMW's 'Alertness Assistant' monitors your driving style and notifies you if it thinks you should take a break.

 Finally, as you might only expect, there are many options to tempt you, but some of the most attractive options are included in packs.
 The Driving Assistant Pack (available across the range) includes active city braking, forward collision warning, automatic high beams, lane-departure warning, pedestrian protection and speed-limit alerts.
 Meanwhile, the Driving Assistant Plus pack adds adaptive cruise control with traffic-jam assistance, which allows the car to stop and start itself automatically to keep up in sluggish traffic.

 - 1VerdictOne of the very few hybrid MPVs, the first-generation 2 Series Active Tourer plug-in is worth a look for economy-minded secondhand family-car buyers

 - 2Range, MPG, CO2 & chargingAccording to official figures, the BMW 225xe is one of the most economical MPVs you can buy

 - 3Running costs & insuranceThe BMW 225xe will be one of the cheapest MPVs to run – as long as you can use electric power frequently

 - 4Engines, drive & performanceIf you think hybrids are slow, the BMW 225xe will make you think again